tatianegercina/FinTech/01-Lesson-Plans/11-Classification/2/LessonPlan.md

 ### 1. Instructor Do: Welcome Class (5 min)

-Day 2 introduces students to tree-based algorithms and ensemble learners such as random forests and gradient boosted trees.
+Day 2 introduces students to tree-based algorithms and ensemble learners, such as random forests and gradient boosted trees.
 Students will get experience applying this new family of machine learning algorithms to a variety of classification problems.
 This will also tie in with Day 3 as a potential solution to imbalanced classes, which will be seen later in the lesson.

 Open the lesson slides and welcome students to Day 2 by highlighting the following: